 Cases of Omicron COVID-19 variant found in Durham, Halton regions

-Additional cases of the Omicron COVID-19 variant have been confirmed in Durham and Halton regions.
+Additional cases of the Omicron COVID-19 variant have been confirmed in Ontario.

 Health officials in Durham Region said that one person has tested positive for the COVID-19 Omicron variant, which marked the first confirmed case in the Greater Toronto Area and the fifth case in Ontario.